openenergymonitor/guide/source/technical/compiling.markdown

 The emonTx, emonTH and emonPi all use an ATmega328p 8-bit AVR microprocessor.
 This AVR microprocessor is Arduino compatible.
 You may want to modify and re-compile the firmware for one of the following reasons:

 - Modify the firmware to add custom feature e.g support a new type of sensor etc.
 - **Change the RF nodeID** e.g. To use more than 2x emonTx V3 units (or more than 4x emonTH units) on a single network the nodeID's must be set manually in the firmware since more nodeID's are required than is possible to set using the on-board hardware DIP switches.

+**Update: latest emonTx / emonTH firmware has the feature to be able to set the nodeID via serial config: see [forum post](https://community.openenergymonitor.org/t/emontx-emonth-configure-rf-settings-via-serial-released-fw-v2-6-v3-2/2064?u=glyn.hudson).**

 See [Resources page](/technical/resources) for links to firmware repositories for all OpenEnergyMonitor units.